-7.2.
+6.2.
 A broader view on impact and benefits of innovation and ways to measure them

 Being innovative is not necessarily inventing; innovation refers to renewing, changing or creating more effective processes, products or ways of doing things.
 It does not only refer to partnering with industry or providing industry with a service but rather providing the opportunity to change a business model and adapt to changes in the environment to deliver better products or services.
 Innovation is the key to competitive advantage for any business.
 For RIs of pan-European or global benefit, this premise could mean implementing new ideas, creating dynamic products or improving existing services.
-Innovation can be a catalyst for growth and sustainability in an ever-changing scientific and technological global environment and so play a key role in ensuring the long-term value of research facilities to the European academic and industrial research communities.
+Innovation can be a catalyst for growth and sustainability in an everchanging scientific and technological global environment and so play a key role in ensuring the long-term value of research facilities to the European academic and industrial research communities.

 Collaborating in an innovative environment can instil a similar sense of creativity to all partners.
 A currently ailing European manufacturing sector could benefit significantly through collaboration with RIs in investigating and enabling more efficient and effective production processes and best business practices resulting in the creation of more jobs.
 Finding innovative ways of raising awareness of the existence of RIs and how they can help industry is crucial in developing an open creative environment to conduct R&D having societal and economic impact.
 Hosting an industry-focused workshop with stakeholders from industry, academia and funding bodies, for example, will generate ideas for improving processes, products and services.
 The purpose of such an event could be to utilise available resources, including business advisors, from the science and engineering communities to help drive innovation.
 This may include seeking ways to protect intellectual property for commercialisation of ideas.

-Case Study - EARTO: Impact delivered
+Successful innovation should be an in-built part of an organisation's business strategy and strategic vision, where an environment is created to facilitate innovative thinking and creative problem solving.
+As such, facilities - whether distributed or single-sited - should consider adopting a programme of self-assessment with "evolving through innovation" being the principal motive in carrying out such a process.
+Programmes of self-assessment by RIs, focused on innovation and innovativeness should be developed, and based on a limited number of sufficiently ambitious Key Performance Indicators (<10).
+Qualitative KPIs - generic, long-term - and quantitative ones - specific to the domain, short-term - interrelated with ambitious but realistic targets that should be achieved within a certain timeframe should be negotiated between the funders and the RI.
+It should also be recalled here that the major added value of TT / KT and innovation efforts are their broad impact (before money) and the creation of a new culture.
+RTOs have already defined KPIs, some of which could perhaps be used.
+See the BOX 21 on EARTO: Impact delivered and RTOs' three-stage innovation dynamic and funding model.